 2020: August 22nd

-In less than 50 years we went from living (almost) sustainable to a situation where after 7 months and 22 days we have used up more resources than available, causing deforestation, overfishing, global warming and biodiversity loss, amongst other things.
+In less than 50 years we went from living (almost) sustainable to a situation where after 6 months and 28 days we have used up more resources than available, causing deforestation, overfishing, global warming and biodiversity loss, amongst other things.
 That is not something to be happy about.
 And even the disaster of the coronavirus couldn’t push back the date far enough.
+In 2020 Earth Overshoot Day briefly got pushed back, only to jump to the same level as in 2019 a year later.

 Who is causing the Earth Overshoot Day?